• Skip to primary navigation

 lemon zest and juice added to powdered sugar in a glass bowl

-In a large bowl whisk together the powdered sugar, lemon juice, and 2 tablespoons of lemon juice.
+Whisk together the powdered sugar, lemon juice, and lemon juice.

 lemon icing on top of a blueberry lemon loaf cake